Overdetermination

 Overdetermination occurs when a single observed effect is determined by multiple causes, any one of which alone would be conceivably sufficient to account for ("determine") the effect.
 The term "overdetermination" (Überdeterminierung) was used by Sigmund Freud as a key concept in his psychoanalysis, and later by Louis Althusser.

-In the philosophy of science, the concept of overdetermination has been used to describe a situation in which there are more causes present than are necessary to cause an effect.
+In the philosophy of science, the concept of overdetermination has been used to describe a situation in which there are more causes present than are necessary to instantiate an effect.
 Overdetermination here is in contrast to underdetermination, when the number or strength of causes is insufficient.

 Classical Greek psychology

 Classical Greek history and literature could deploy a form of overdetermination or "double determination" to allow both for divine intervention and for human action.

 Freud and psychoanalysis

 Freud wrote in The Interpretation of Dreams that many features of dreams were usually "overdetermined," in that they were caused by multiple factors in the life of the dreamer, from the "residue of the day" (superficial memories of recent life) to deeply repressed traumas and unconscious wishes, these being "potent thoughts".
 Freud favored interpretations which accounted for such features not only once, but many times, in the context of various levels and complexes of the dreamer's psyche.

 The concept was later borrowed for a variety of other realms of thought.